ncmiller/lets_make_a_synth/part1_make_a_sound/README.md

 our `audioCallback` function with a buffer that needs to be filled by us with sample data.
 The size of this buffer will depend on our sample buffer size, which we've set to 64, meaning there are 64 samples per buffer.
-Each sample consist of two signed 16-bit values (one for left channel, one for right), so the total buffer size in bytes is 64 * 2 * 2 = 256 bytes.
+Each sample consist of two 32-bit float values (one for left channel, one for right), so the total buffer size in bytes is 64 * 2 * sizeof(float) = 512 bytes.

 With 64 samples per buffer and a sample rate of 48 KHz, this means the buffer will hold a total of (64 / 48000) = .001333 seconds = 1.333 ms of audio data.
-That also means our callback will be called roughly every 1.333 ms. That means our callback can't waste any time - it needs to fill the buffer as fast as it can and return as soon as possible.
+That also means our callback will be called roughly every 1.333 ms. That's pretty darn fast.
+That means our callback can't waste any time - it needs to fill the buffer as fast as it can and return as soon as possible.
 No time for `printf` inside of that callback!
 In fact, blocking of any kind is a big no-no (e.g. locking a mutex).